The invariants of the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$: Introduction

 \section{Introduction}

 In \cite{W} Weil constructed a representation of the metaplectic group $\Mp_{2n}$, which plays a prominent role in the theory of automorphic forms, called the Weil representation.
-In the special case of $\Mp_2(\Z)$ it describes the transformation behaviour of the vector valued theta function of a positive-definite even lattice.
-For many applications it is important to have an explicit description of the invariants of the Weil representation of $\Mp_2(\Z)$.
+In the special case of $\Mp_2(\Z)$ it describes the transformation behaviour of the vector-valued theta function of a positive-definite even lattice.
+For some applications it is important to have an explicit description of the invariants of the Weil representation of $\Mp_2(\Z)$.
 For example the space of Jacobi forms of lattice index $L$ and singular weight is naturally isomorphic to the space of invariants $\C[L'/L]^{\Mp_2(\Z)}$ (cf.\ \cite{Sk2}).
-If the corresponding discriminant form possesses self-dual isotropic subgroups the invariants have been described by Skoruppa (cf.\ \cite{Sk2}, \cite{Bi} and \cite{NRS}).
+If the corresponding discriminant form possesses self-dual isotropic subgroups, the invariants have been described by Skoruppa (cf.\ \cite{Sk2}, \cite{Bi} and \cite{NRS}).
 They are generated by the characteristic functions of these groups.
 In the present paper we give a complete description of the invariants for arbitrary discriminant forms.
 We show that they are induced from $5$ fundamental invariants.

 We describe our results in more detail.
 A discriminant form is a finite abelian group $D$ with a non-degenerate quadratic form $\q : D \to \Q/\Z$.
-The level of $D$ is the smallest positive integer $N$ such that $N\q(\gamma) \in \Z$ for all $\gamma \in D$.
-Every discriminant form can be realised as the dual quotient $L'/L$ of an even lattice $L$.
+The level of $D$ is the smallest positive integer $N$ such that $N\q(\gamma) = 0 \! \mod 1$ for all $\gamma \in D$.
+The square class of $D$ is square if $|D|$ is a square and non-square otherwise.
+Every discriminant form can be realised as the quotient $L'/L$ where $L$ is an even lattice with dual $L'$.
 The signature of $L$ is unique modulo $8$.
 We can even assume that $L$ is positive-definite.
-The vector valued theta function of $L$ is defined as
+The vector-valued theta function of $L$ is a function on the upper halfplane ${\cal H}$ with values in the group algebra $\C[D]$ defined by